pythonsingapore/pyjobraft/docs/Team_Reflections.md

 - Should bring notebook (paper) or laptop to note down the reflection

 # Orgaizers
+#### 31 Mar 2023
-- Over ordered the food, will be reminding everyone to take some home or have extra if they are feeling hungry - 31/03/2023
+- Over ordered the food, will be reminding everyone to take some home or have extra if they are feeling hungry
-- Over ordered the food, in future will just be getting 50% of total participates with organizers and volunteers portion only - 31/03/2023
+- Over ordered the food, in future will just be getting 50% of total participates with organizers and volunteers portion only
 - Forgotten and had to last min prepare session slides.
-In the future will prepare slides to talk about the objective and things of today's session - 31/03/2023
+In the future will prepare slides to talk about the objective and things of today's session
-- Forgotten and had to last min in asking for account to use the CV uploading tech from Jobtech - 31/03/2023
+- Forgotten and had to last min in asking for account to use the CV uploading tech from Jobtech
-- Forgotten to add a feedback form in the presentation slide for participates to provide a feedback - 31/03/2023
+- Forgotten to add a feedback form in the presentation slide for participates to provide a feedback

 # Slides
 - Batch 1